pvamos/wait-for/README.md

-# wait-for-it
+# wait-for

-`wait-for-it.sh` is a pure bash/dash script that will wait until the availability of a host and TCP port.
+`wait-for-it.sh` is a pure bash/dash script that will wait until response from a host and TCP port, then execute a command.

- Useful when it is necessary to wait for a service to start up in a containerized environment or during deployments, ensuring that dependency services are available before proceeding.
+Useful when waitig for a service to start up in a containerized environment, or during deployments, ensuring that dependency services are available before proceeding.

 Supports customizable timeouts, silent operation, and strict mode checks, allowing for versatile and robust startup or deployment scripts.